Code-Platoon-Curriculum/curriculum/3DataStructures/1-computer-memory-big-o/README.md

 ### (Meta) What is the purpose of Data Structures week for Code Platoon students?

-It is important to contextualize this week's material a little bit as it can feel somewhat out of place with respect to the rest of the course.
+It is important to contextualize this module's material a little bit as it can feel somewhat out of place with respect to the rest of the course.
 Most of what we cover in this course fits into the topic of 'software development' - i.e. the practical dicipline of creating useful software.
 In the first two weeks you skill up in the main language we work with, Python, and then Week 4 through 10 we learn all the practical tools necessary for fullstack web development, things like:

 - HTML/CSS/JS for building a basic (minimally-interactive) frontend
 - React for building a modern (highly-interactive) frontend